GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 #### Form Factor

 The device class that the end-user used to navigate to the page.
-This is a general class of device split into `PHONE`, `TABLET`, and `DESKTOP`.
+This is a general class of device split into `PHONE`, `TABLET`, `DESKTOP`, or `NULL` when the data is insufficient to segregate by device class.

 #### Effective Connection Type